-The increase in interest expense for the year ended December 31, 2014 was driven by increased usage of the facilities and increased deployment of capital to investments.
-For the year ended December 31, 2014, unused commitment fees and amortization of deferred financing costs increased related to fees associated with a second credit facility, the Facility, which closed on March 21, 2014.
+The increase in interest expense for the year ended December 31, 2014 compared to the comparable period in 2013 was driven by increased usage of the credit facilities and increased deployment of capital to investments.
 Additionally, for the year ended December 31, 2014, \$827 of the amortization of deferred financing costs represents the prorated financing costs that were immediately expensed in lieu of continuing to amortize over the term of the Revolving Credit Facility related to the amendment that reduced commitments in the Revolving Credit Facility.
-For the year ended December 31, 2014, the average interest rate was 2.18% and average principal debt outstanding was \$164,980.
-For the period from August 8, 2013 (initial date the Company borrowed under the Revolving Credit Facility) through December 31, 2013, the average interest rate was 1.98% and average principal debt outstanding was \$44,063.
+For the year ended December 31, 2014, the average interest rate increased to 2.18% from 1.98% for the period from August 8, 2013 (the initial date on which the Company borrowed under the Revolving Credit Facility) through December 31, 2013, and average principal debt outstanding increased to \$164,980 from \$44,063 for the period in 2013.

-Increased base management fees (and related waiver of base management fees) and incentive fees related to pre-incentive fee net investment income for the year ended December 31, 2014 were driven by our deployment of capital and increasing invested balance.
-For the year ended December 31, 2014, base management fees were \$4,373 (net of waiver of \$2,186), incentive fees related to pre-incentive fee net investment income were \$3,578 and there were no incentive fees related to realized capital gains.
-For the year ended December 31, 2014, we recorded no accrued capital gains incentive fees based upon our cumulative net realized and unrealized appreciation/(depreciation) as of December 31, 2014.
-The accrual for any capital gains incentive fee under accounting principles generally accepted in the United States ("US GAAP") in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is less than in the prior period.
-If such cumulative amount is negative, then there is no accrual.
-See Note 4 to the consolidated financial statements included in Part II, Item 8 of this Form 10-K for more information on the incentive and base management fees.
+The increase in base management fees (and related waiver of base management fees) and incentive fees related to pre-incentive fee net investment income for the year ended December 31, 2015 from the comparable period in 2014 and for the year ended December 31, 2014 from the comparable period in 2013 was driven by our deployment of capital and increasing invested balance.
+For the years ended December 31, 2015, 2014 and 2013, base management fees were \$8,907, \$4,373 and \$625, respectively (net of waiver of \$4,454, \$2,186 and \$312, respectively), incentive fees related to pre-incentive fee net investment income were \$8,881, \$3,578 and \$0, respectively, and there were no incentive fees related to realized capital gains.
+For the year ended December 31, 2015, 2014 and 2013 we recorded no accrued capital gains incentive fees based upon our cumulative net realized and unrealized appreciation (depreciation) as of December 31, 2015, 2014 and 2013, respectively.
+The accrual for any capital gains incentive fee under accounting principles generally accepted in the United States ("US GAAP") in a given period may result in an additional expense if such cumulative amount is greater than in the prior period or a reduction of previously recorded expense if such cumulative amount is negative, then there is no accrual.
+See Note 4 to the consolidated financial statements in Part II, Item 8 of this Form 10-K for more information on the incentive and base management fees.

 Organization expenses include expenses incurred in the initial formation of the Company.
 Professional fees include legal, rating agencies, audit, tax, valuation, technology and other professional fees incurred related to the management of the Company.
 Administrative service fees represent fees paid to the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under the administration agreement, including our allocable portion of the cost of certain of our executive officers and their respective staff.
 Other general and administrative expenses include insurance, filing, research, subscriptions and other costs.
-Professional fees and other general and administrative expenses increased for the year ended December 31, 2014 driven by the increased deployment of capital.
+The increase in other general and administrative expenses for the year ended December 31, 2015 from the comparable period in 2014 and for the year ended in December 31, 2014 from the comparable period in 2013 was primarily driven by the increased deployment of capital.